NORTHWEST NAZARENE UNIVERSITY

 - An appreciation for, and model of, servant leadership;

-- A student of higher education with understanding of current trends and movements;
+- A willingness to be a student of higher education with an understanding of current trends and movements, best practices, and future trends regarding the financial health of an institution of higher education;

 - Vital, energetic, relational, and collegial leader, able to nurture the morale of faculty, students, staff and administrators;